Kaiser Permanente: Failure to Thrive — A Managed Care Watch Web Site

 Non-profit in name only

-[kaiserthrive.org editor's note: Our apologies for not posting this sooner, but due to recent personal obligations it has been difficult to update as often as we would like to.
-Unfortunately I also don't have much time tonight for commentary, although this article and Kaiser's news release certainly scream out for more than a little of it.
-Regular readers of this blog can probably guess what we might say, so please share your own ideas in the comments and we'll get back to regular posting as soon as we can.
-For more on Kaiser's sudden surge of 'not-for-profits' see Justen Deal's blog, where he gives his take on the situation in Kaiser Permanente and the art of funny money.
-Funny screwy, not funny ha-ha, but you probably guessed that since it's Kaiser he's talking about.]
+[kaiserthrive.org editor’s note: Our apologies for not posting this sooner, but due to recent personal obligations it has been difficult to update as often as we would like to.
+Unfortunately I also don’t have much time tonight for commentary, although this article and Kaiser’s news release certainly scream out for more than a little of it.
+Regular readers of this blog can probably guess what we might say, so please share your own ideas in the comments and we’ll get back to regular posting as soon as we can.
+For more on Kaiser’s sudden surge of ‘not-for-profits’ see Justen Deal’s blog, where he gives his take on the situation in Kaiser Permanente and the art of funny money.
+Funny screwy, not funny ha-ha, but you probably guessed that too since it’s Kaiser he’s talking about.]

 From Inside Bay Area: